Student-centric advice and objective recommendations

 In-state public colleges and universities are generally the most affordable option for a college degree, but what do the numbers look like once you are considering out-of-state options?

 In general, public institutions are more affordable than private ones, even if you are an out-of-state student.
-That being said, some private institutions may offer a more generous merit-based financial aid package.
+That being said, some private institutions may offer generous merit-based financial aid packages.
 Some also participate in the tuition reciprocity programs described above.
 So don’t rule out private institutions just yet; there are ways to make them more affordable.

 Try your parents’, guardians’, and grandparents’ alma mater